chichieinstein/rustypfb/README.md

 The Rust call signatures for the channelizer are self-documented by usage in the folder [``channelizer`` crate](https://github.com/ucsdwcsng/rustypfb/tree/main/channelizer).
 The ``examples`` there shows how both the forward and revert work.

 The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.
-In order to check things are running as required, the test written in the root of the ``channelizer`` crate creates channelized output.
+In order to check things are running as required, the test written in the root of the ``channelizer`` crate that creates channelized output needs to be run.
 To do this, go to ``channelizer`` and just run

 ``cargo test``